tl-its-umich-edu/my-learning-analytics/README.md

 ## MyLA Configuring Settings
 - If you were using a prior version of MyLA, there is a utility "env_to_json.py" to help convert your configuration.
 Running `python env_to_json.py > config/env.json` should create your new config file from your .env file.

-### Secrets
+### Secrets (Optional)
-The bq_cred.json is service account for Big Query, it needs to be supplied and put into the /secrets directory and setup in the environment.
+The bq_cred.json defined in the .env file is service account for Big Query, it needs to be supplied and put into the directory defined in the .env file and setup in the environment.

 (Openshift Only) The /secrets/saml directory needs to contain 4 files for SAML configuration.
 These are currently hard-coded in settings.py though the path comes from the environment SAML2_FILES_BASE.